Health Catalyst Appoints University of Utah Reseacher David K. Crockett to Lead Predictive Analytics

 About Health Catalyst

 Based in Salt Lake City, Health Catalyst delivers a proven, Late-binding™ Data Warehousing platform that actually works in today’s transforming healthcare environment.
 Currently, nearly 100 hospitals caring for over 20 million patients utilize Health Catalyst’s platform and solutions.
 Founded by healthcare veterans who developed their solution after struggling for years to try to make non-healthcare data warehousing solutions work, the Health Catalyst data warehouse utilizes an adaptive approach designed specifically to address the complex nature of healthcare data.
-Health Catalyst’s proven solutions are deployed at leading health systems including Allina Health, Indiana University Health, MultiCare Health System, North Memorial Health Care, Providence Health & Services, Stanford Hospital & Clinics, and Texas Children’s Hospital.
+Health Catalyst’s proven solutions are deployed at leading health systems including Allina Health, MultiCare Health System, North Memorial Health Care, Providence Health & Services, Stanford Health Care, and Texas Children’s Hospital.
 Visit www.healthcatalyst.com, and follow us on Twitter, LinkedIn and Facebook.